aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotoptions/_index.md

 ### getShowExpandCollapseFieldButtons() {#getShowExpandCollapseFieldButtons--}

 <b>@deprecated.</b> Please use the 'showExpandCollapseFieldButtons' property instead.
-Gets or sets a value indicating whether to show expand/collapse field buttons
+Gets or sets a value indicating whether to show expand or collapse field buttons

 ```javascript
 getShowExpandCollapseFieldButtons() : boolean;